sncfl/netex/documentation/00_introduction/1_overview.md

 ### Scope boundaries (WP1)

-- **Included:** multimodal coverage of CFL-operated services; modelling choices and identifiers harmonised across modes; cross-mode references and correspondences within CFL.
+- **Included :** multimodal coverage of CFL-operated services; modelling choices and identifiers harmonised across modes; cross-mode references and correspondences within CFL.
-- **Excluded:** real-time information (SIRI), detailed accessibility data, and fares/ticketing structures — these are addressed in subsequent work packages.
+- **Excluded :** real-time information (SIRI), detailed accessibility data, and fares/ticketing structures — these are addressed in subsequent work packages.
-- **Out of scope for WP1:** services operated by non-CFL operators (which may be aligned and integrated later through the open, collaborative process).
+- **Out of scope for WP1 :** services operated by non-CFL operators (which may be aligned and integrated later through the open, collaborative process).

-WP1 is an MVP: immediately usable by CFL producers and consumers of data, while forming a stable foundation for later extensions and external contributions.
+WP1 is an MVP : immediately usable by CFL producers and consumers of data, while forming a stable foundation for later extensions and external contributions.